-We love our painted nails looking all fresh and sexy, ready to go out for a night on the town.
-What we don’t realize is that there is a certain way to paint them and there are mistakes we should be avoiding if we want the perfect DIY manicure.
+We love our painted nails looking fresh and sexy, ready to go out for a night on the town.
+What we don’t realize is that there is a certain way to paint them, and there are mistakes we should be avoiding if we want the perfect DIY manicure.
 Even your professional manicurist might be making these mistakes.
-Those 30 minutes you put into getting a manicure per week should be relaxing and not thinking about all the ways this half hour is going wrong.
-So here are some manicure mistakes to watch for, that can lead to a bad manicure session because a personalized pampering at the family salon was cheap and fast.
+So, here are some manicure mistakes to watch out for.

 2. Don’t oversoak: This is another problem beauticians seem to have a lot more than individuals doing their nails themselves.
-You should be soaking the nails in warm water for a few minutes, but nothing longer than that, which only makes your fingers look pruney and the nails become brittle.
-You don’t want to weaken the skin either.
+You should be soaking the nails in warm water for a few minutes, but nothing longer than that.
+If you soak for too long, it only makes your fingers look pruney and makes the nails become brittle.
+You don’t want to weaken the skin, either.
 Furthermore, you should not be using products in that water unless they are fully natural.

 5. Don’t forget to use the tools: Some nail artists think that using their hands instead of a tool to get the job done will be more efficient, while in reality it just ends up causing problems with sanitation.
-Sometimes they sue a fingernail to wipe away a bit of polish that escaped the nail but that just isn’t right.
-You shouldn’t even do so on yourself, instead using a sanitized tool to keep things clean and polished.
+You shouldn’t even do so on yourself, instead you should use a sanitized tool to keep things clean and polished.

 Don’t Miss: 10 Nail Care Tips For The Perfect Hands